sogamoso/json_api_conformant/README.md

 ### RSpec Matcher
-Only tested with RSpec 3.
+Only tested for RSpec 3.

 It is pretty straighword to use.
 ```ruby